 - Put the medication into a sealable bag.
 And if it’s in solid form such as a pill, add water to dissolve it.

-- Add any material into it like sawdust or even coffee granules to make it look unappealing to kids and animals into the plastic bag.
+- Add any material into it, like sawdust or even coffee granules, to make it look unappealing to kids and animals into the plastic bag.

-- Make sure to always remove identifying information from the prescription label
+- Make sure always to remove identifying information from the prescription label.